-The approach to my family's house on a Victorian and Edwardian housing estate was much the same as the approach to any other house on any other such estate.
+The approach to my family's house on its Victorian housing estate was much the same as the approach to any other house on any other such estate.

-The front garden was very small with an evergreen shrub round the window, a creeper that reached up to the bedroom window and a privet hedge that faced the road.
-Keeping it in good shape was one of the jobs that my father allowed me to take over when I was able to manage the shears.
+The front garden was very small with an evergreen shrub round the window, a creeper that reached up to the bedroom window and a privet hedge that faced the road behind garden railsings.
+Keeping the hedge in good shape was one of the jobs that my father allowed me to take over when I was able to manage the shears.

-Just inside the front door was the the hall, known as the passage.
+Just inside the front door was the hall, known as the passage.
 There was a rack there to hang coats and a small umbrella stand.
-There was also a very nice hall lantern.
+There was also a very nice hall lantern hanging from the ceiling.